User37som/libbitcoin/Wright-Decoded.md

     version 1
 }
 ```
-More compelling would be use of the corresponding private key to sign some current information.
+In other words the public key represents the address that received payment of the full award for block 9.
+More compelling would be use of the corresponding *private* key to sign some current information.
+But the above does raise the question of how Dr. Wright would have obtained the public key if he did not have the private key.
+It's certainly possible that the public key could have been intentionally or inadvertently leaked.